mikaelri/ot-harjoitusty-/quiz-app/documentation/user_manual.md

 Quiz view has fixed amount of questions for the user to answer.<br>
 Once the user has answered all of the questions, the application will show the total score.<br>
-User can end the quiz by clicking the top right corner, the points gathered will be saved.
+User can end the quiz by clicking the top right corner.

 3. User can view the highscores by clicking "Show top 3 highscores", which will display: